Yoann Wachter

-Yoann Wachter (born 7 April 1992) is a French-born Gabonese international footballer who plays as a midfielder for US Saint-Malo.
+Yoann Wachter (born 7 April 1992) is a professional footballer who plays as a midfielder for French Championnat National 2 club St-Pryvé St-Hilaire.
+Born in France, he plays for the Gabon national team.

 Club career

 Wachter is a youth exponent from Lorient.
 He made his Ligue 1 debut on 10 August 2014 against AS Monaco.

 International career

-Wacther was born in France to a Gabonese father, and a French-Guadeloupean mother.
+Wacther was born in metropolitan France to a Gabonese father, and a Guadeloupean mother.
 Wachter received a callup to the Gabon national football team for a match against Mauritania on 28 May 2016.
 He made his debut in a 1–1 tie with Comoros on 15 November 2016.